 6. Helps Lower Blood Sugar

 Though more research is warranted, one Iranian study shows how kefir can be used to lower blood sugar levels.
-The study concludes by saying kefir could be an alternative treatment for diabetes (10).
+The study concludes by saying kefir could be a complimentary addition during treatment of diabetes (10).

 7. Can Lower Cholesterol Levels